beamkenya/ex_ussd/README.md

 config :ex_ussd, :provider, Hubtel
 ```

-### Menu
+## Menu

 ExUssd supports Ussd customizations through `Menu` struct via the render function

-`handler`: This is a callback function that returns the menu struct, ussd api_parameters map and should_handle boolean.
+  - `handler` - This is a callback function that returns the menu struct, ussd api_parameters map and should_handle boolean.
     - menu - The menu struct is modified to produce ussd menu struct
     - api_parameters - This a map of ussd response call
     - should_handle - a check value, where ExUssd allows the developer to handle client input, more on `handle`, default is `false`

-`name`: This is the value display when Menu is rendered as menu_list. check more on `menu_list`.
+  - `name` - This is the value display when Menu is rendered as menu_list. check more on `menu_list`.

-`title`: "Outputs the ussd's title",
+  - `title` - "Outputs the ussd's title",
   ```elixir
   ExUssd.Menu.render(
           name: "Home",